-Our annual review outlines what a difference we made to donkeys' lives in 2019, with the following message from our Chief Executive Mike Baker.
+Our annual review outlines what a difference we made to donkeys' lives in 2019.

 In the short space of time it has taken to write this report, the world as we know it has changed dramatically.
 The new coronavirus outbreak has significantly affected the way we live and work, but despite this upheaval, some things remain the same: we believe that donkeys should live in a world where they are free from suffering and their contribution to humanity is fully valued.

 In light of current circumstances, 2019 feels like a lifetime ago.
 But it’s worth remembering that 2019 was a golden year for The Donkey Sanctuary.

 Our staff came together across multiple locations to celebrate our 50th anniversary and toast some historic achievements, while also looking ahead to our exciting future aspirations for donkeys.